What your responsibilities are

 Understand your responsibilities when you self-manage your NDIS funding

-When you self-manage your NDIS funding it is important to know your rights and responsibilities when you purchase supports with your NDIS funding.
+It’s important to know your rights and responsibilities when you buy supports with your NDIS funding.
+This includes when you self-manage your NDIS funding.

 You have the right to: